rust-bakery/nom/README.md

 ## Rust version requirements

-The 7.0 series of nom requires **Rustc version 1.46 or greater**, but it can change for some feature combinations:
+The 7.0 series of nom supports **Rustc version 1.48 or greater**.
+It is known to work properly on Rust 1.41.1 but there is no guarantee it will stay the case through this major release.
-- compatible with 1.41.1 if building without the `lexical` feature, ie `--no-default-features --features std`

 The current policy is that this will only be updated in the next major nom release.